 But The Darjeeling Limited is where he did it best.

-Comedy has always been an essential ingredient in Anderson’s movies, providing relief from his their oftentimes sad, nostalgic, and dark themes.
+Comedy has always been an essential ingredient in Anderson’s movies, providing relief from their oftentimes sad and nostalgic themes.
 The Darjeeling Limited is no exception.

-There are more than a few big laughs throughout, but I always come back to this one:
+There are more than a few big laughs, but this is the biggest:

 It’s a hilarious scene.
-The build-up to Francis and Peter wrestling on the ground is done so well, and Jack’s line at two minutes in (“I love you too, but I’m gonna mace you in the face!”) is one of my favourites in an Anderson film.
+The build-up to Francis and Peter wrestling on the ground is brilliantly done, and Jack’s line two minutes in (“I love you too, but I’m gonna mace you in the face!”) is one of my favourites.

-Or how about this exchange between Peter and Jack, as they wait outside the train that has come to a halt in the middle of nowhere.
+Or how about this exchange between Peter and Jack.
 It’s the director at his deadpan best: